artefactual/archivematica-fpr-admin/docs/index.rst

 **Identification Rules**

-These identification rules allow you to define the relationship between the output created by an identification tool, and one of the formats which exists in the FPR.
-This must be done for the format to be tracked internally by Archivematica, and for it to be used by normalization later on.
-For instance, if you created a FIDO configuration which returns MIME types, you could create a rule which associates the output "image/jpeg" with the "Generic JPEG" format in the FPR.
+Identification rules allow you to define the relationship between the output created by an identification tool, and one of the formats which exists in the FPR.
+This must be done **only for formats being identified by extension,** for the format to be tracked internally by Archivematica, and for it to be used by normalization later on.

-Identification rules are necessary only when a tool is configured to return file extensions or MIME types.
+Both Fido and Siegfried identify files using their PUID.
 Because PUIDs are universal, Archivematica will always look these up for you without requiring any rules to be created, regardless of what tool is being used.

 When creating an identification rule, the following mandatory fields must be filled out: